inasafe/inasafe-doc/docs/source/user-docs/getting_involved.rst

 http://webchat.freenode.net/

-On the form that appears, choose a user name, enter #inasafe in the :guilabel:`Channels:` box and complete the rest of the details in the form.
+On the form that appears, choose a user name, enter :kbd:`#inasafe` in the :guilabel:`Channels:` box and complete the rest of the details in the form.
 After logging in wait a few moments and you will be taken to the #inasafe channel.